fdecampredon/react-typescript/Readme.md

 ReactTypeScript.autoBindMethods(MyComponent);
 ```

-However you can also use the TypeScript way with property assigned to fat arrow function.
+However you can also use the TypeScript way with a property assigned to fat arrow function.